pasmolnicki/pasmolnicki/README.md

 ## About Me
 Practitioner of selectively applied software enthusiasm.
 Currently engrossing myself in studies, enforced by the Wrocław University of Science and Technology.
 I assemble small, questionably coherent systems that somehow converge on usefulness (eventually, given sufficient retries and cache invalidations).
 Any resemblance to a long‑term roadmap is emergent behavior.

 I optimize for: clarity (rare), brevity (aspirational), and the quiet satisfaction of deleting code that once felt essential.
 I refactor preemptively, then pretend it was reactive.
-I also like churros (domain‑specific carbohydrates supporting sustained debugging throughput).

 **Favorite Languages (measured in stubbornness, not utility)**